 Religious institutions serve the neighborhoods of and contribute to the overall quality of life in Cook County.
 The Assessor’s Office wants to ensure religious institutions are aware of a property tax exemption that could eliminate all or a portion of their tax burden.
 This section is a guide to help religious institutions understand how to apply for a property tax exemption.

-According to Illinois statute, an institution with religious purposes, orphanage, or schools qualify for a property tax exemption if it not used to gain a profit.i
+According to Illinois statute, an institution used for religious purposes, as an orphanage or for school and religious purposes, may qualify for a property tax exemption if it is not used for profit.

 How can religious institutions obtain a property tax exemption?ii

 - Contact the Cook County Board of Review at 312.603.5542 or visit its website at www.cookcountyboardofreview.com for exempt filing dates.

 - Request from the Board of Review an application for exempt status.